Riley-livingston/AirBnb-Listings-Analysis-for-Cleaning-Services/README.md

  Limitations:
 <br />
 <br />
-  - <b>The data and results of the analysis are a snapshot of listings available from Airbnb on and before September 7th 2022.
+  - The data and results of the analysis are a snapshot of listings available from Airbnb on and before September 7th 2022.
 Hosts may remove or add listings at anytime and renters may post or delete reviews at anytime which may impact the results of the analysis.
 Seasonality bias may be present in the number of reviews that contain 'dirty' words indicating uncleanliness.</b>
 <br />
 <br />
   - The words used to measure dirty reviews are all weighted the same but each dirty review may differ in the severity of the uncleanliness which would impact bookings and be of greater interest to a cleaning service looking for clients.